platanus/potassium/README.md

 In the [lib/potassium/templates/application](lib/potassium/templates/application) folder, you will find [the template](lib/potassium/templates/application/template.rb).
 You should follow the next conventions to add something:

-*__NOTE:__ If you only want to use Potassium but not to add something new, the next parts shouldn't be necessary.*
+*__NOTE:__ If you only want to use Potassium but not to add something new, the next parts can be easily skipped.*

 #### Ask